 Regulation 19 Rutland Local Plan

-Ends on 2 December 2024 (25 days remaining)
+Ended on the 2 December 2024

-Chapter 4 – Climate Change Comment
+Chapter 4 – Climate Change View comments

 The Council recognises the need for urgent action to address climate change and has declared a Climate Crisis and Ecological Emergency.
 The Corporate Strategy, refreshed in 2024, identifies tackling the climate emergency as one of the four priorities for action, setting out policies which will support the county to tackle the climate crisis, helping to reduce carbon emissions and minimise the impact of climate change on the lives of residents and local businesses.
 Specific objectives in the strategy are to: